Estimating Solvation Free Energies with Boltzmann Generators: Experiments

 \section{Experiments}

-We consider two distinct solvation scenarios to demonstrate the applicability of the BG approach and compare its performance to traditional MD+MBAR simulations.
-The first scenario examines how the free energy changes as the radius of a single solute is systematically increased (see Figure~\ref{fig:exp_grow} (a)) and as the temperature is varied.
-The second scenario investigates the free energy difference upon varying the solute-solute distance (see Figure \ref{fig:distance} (a)).
-All simulations are performed for a cubic system at fixed volume with \(N = 100\) particles, including two solute particles \(A\) and \(B\) with fixed positions.
+We consider two distinct solvation scenarios involving two solutes, $A$ and $X$, to demonstrate the applicability of the BG approach and compare its performance to traditional MD+MBAR simulations.
+In the first scenario, solute $A$ is transformed into a solute $B$ by systematically increasing its radius, while in addition also the temperature is varied (see Figure~\ref{fig:exp_grow} (a)).
+Thus, we calculate the free-energy difference in solution $\Delta F_{\rm sol}^{A\rightarrow B}$ from Eq.~\eqref{eq:relativeSolvationFreeEnergy}, while the free-energy difference in the gas phase, $\Delta F_{\rm gas}^{A\rightarrow B}$, is zero.
+The second scenario investigates the free energy difference upon varying the solute-solute distance $d_{AX}$ (see Figure \ref{fig:distance} (a)).
+All simulations are performed for a cubic system at fixed volume with \(N = 100\) particles, including the two solute particles with fixed positions.
 While the solvent-solvent and solvent-solute interactions are modeled by a Lennard-Jones (LJ) potential, the solutes do not interact with each other.
-Thus, we calculate the free-energy difference in solution $\Delta F_{\rm sol}^{A\rightarrow B}$ from Eq.~\eqref{eq:relativeSolvationFreeEnergy}, while the free-energy difference in the gas phase, $\Delta F_{\rm gas}^{A\rightarrow B}$, is zero.
 Details regarding the LJ potential and simulation setup can be found in the supplementary information (SI).

 For the MD+MBAR approach, intermediate states need to be sampled along the order parameter, i.e., the solute radius as well as the temperature in the first experiment, and the distance between the solutes in the second experiment.
 For each intermediate state, $S_{\rm MBAR }$ samples are collected using MD, which serve as an input to the MBAR estimator in Eq.~\eqref{eq:mbar}.
 For the flow approach, $S^{\rm train}_{\rm BG}$ samples are collected at a single base state, and mappings are learned to transform the solvent configurations to better match the target solute configurations.
 Free energy differences to the base state are obtained by generating an ensemble of $S^{\rm eval}_{\rm BG}$ configurations in the target state and evaluating Eq.~\eqref{eq:tfep}.
 To allow for a fair comparison between the two approaches, we set $S^{\rm eval}_{\rm BG}=S_{\rm MBAR }=1000$ for all calculations.